Analysis of the semileptonic decays $\Sigma_b\to\Sigma_cl\bar{\nu}_l$, $\Xi'_b\to\Xi'_cl\bar{\nu}_l$ and $\Omega_b\to\Omega_cl\bar{\nu}_l$ in QCD sum rules: Numerical results and discussions

 Furthermore, we also analyze some parameters related to new physics in these decay processes, including the lepton universality ratio $R_{\mathcal{B}_f}$, leptonic forward-backward asymmetry $A_{FB}$ and asymmetry parameter $\alpha$.
 The definitions of these parameters are as follows:

 where,

 The lepton universality ratio $R_{\mathcal{B}_f}$ of these decay processes are shown in the last column of Table~\ref{Decay}.
 From Table~\ref{Decay}, one can find that the central values of our results for these decay processes are all close to $0.30$.
 The $q^2$ dependence of of $A_{FB}$ and $\alpha$ for these decay processes are shown in Figs.~\ref{SEMI} (d)-(i).
 From Figs.~\ref{SEMI} (d)-(f), we can see that the leptonic forward-backward asymmetry $A_{FB}$ of these decay modes all becomes $0$ near the zero recoil point $q^2=(m_{\mathcal{B}_f}-m_{\mathcal{B}_i})^2$ for different leptonic decay channels.
 However, the behaviors of different leptonic decay channels are clearly different near the maximum recoil point $q^2=m_l^2$.
 The central value of $A_{FB}$ is going to $0$ and $-0.24$ for the electric and $\mu(\tau)$ decay channels, respectively.
 For the asymmetric parameter $\alpha$, its central value increases from $0.46$ to $0$, $0.5$ to $0$ and $0.55$ to $0$ as $q^2$ increases from $m_l^2$ to $(m_{\mathcal{B}_f}-m_{\mathcal{B}_i})^2$ for the decay processes $\Sigma_b\to\Sigma_cl\bar{\nu}_l$, $\Xi'_b\to\Xi'_cl\bar{\nu}_l$ and $\Omega_b\to\Omega_cl\bar{\nu}_l$, respectively (See Figs.~\ref{SEMI} (g)-(i)).
-After finishing the integration of $q^2$ in the physical region, the average values of $A_{FB}$ and $\alpha$ can be obtained.
-The numerical results for these asymmetry parameters are all collected in Table~\ref{Decay}.
+After integrating the numerators and denominators in Eqs.~(\ref{eq:42}) and~(\ref{eq:43}) separately over the physical $q^2$ region, the mean values of $A_{FB}$ and $\alpha$ are obtained.
+The numerical results for these asymmetry parameters are collected in Table~\ref{Decay}.
 Future high energy physics experiments can measure these parameters and compare them with our predictions, which can help deepen understand of the decay properties for single heavy baryons.
 Moreover, the measurement of these parameters can also provide the possibility to explore new physics beyond the SM.